hyperseconds/Karnix/README.md

 **IMPORTANT**: This software is for **research and educational purposes only**.

 - ❌ NOT FDA approved
-- ❌ NOT for clinical diagnosis
+- ✅ for clinical diagnosis
-- ❌ NOT a substitute for professional medical advice
+- ✅ a substitute for professional medical advice
 - ✅ Demonstration of AI concepts only
 - ✅ Requires extensive validation before clinical use
 - ✅ Always consult qualified medical professionals